This post may contain affiliate links. See our disclosure policy.

-Our family’s favorite lasagna, with spicy sausage, plump tomatoes and lots of cheese, will be a hit at your dinner table too!
+This delicious lasagna is made with cottage cheese, spicy sausage, plump tomatoes and lots of melty Mozzarella.
+It is sure to be a hit at your dinner table!

 Our dear Aunt Lana always made the very best lasagna, the best I ever remember tasting!
 It was a treat every time we visited her house, and we were so thrilled when she agreed to share her delicious recipe with us.
-Two kinds of spicy hot sausage, plump tomatoes, Italian spices and lots of glorious cheese layered between tender pasta, this recipe is easy to make and always a crowd pleaser!
+Hot sausage, plump tomatoes, cottage cheese, Italian spices and lots of glorious mozzarella cheese layered between tender pasta, this recipe is easy to make and always a crowd pleaser!
 Serve it with a big green salad and some of our Pizza Factory Bread Sticks and you’ll have a warm comfort meal your family will request again and again.

 What Kind of Cheese to Use in Lasagna?

 There are so many types of cheese in this rich, delicious dish!
-For this recipe, I like to slice fresh mozzarella into thin strips (it seems to melt easier that way) and several handfuls of tangy Parmesan cheese.
-This recipe calls for cottage cheese, which is easy to find and gives the lasagna more bulk and flavor.
-But you could swap that out for creamy Ricotta cheese too.
+For the “binding” cheese layer we use cottage cheese and parmesan.
+For the melty cheese, I like to slice fresh mozzarella into thin strips (it seems to melt easier that way) and several handfuls of fresh Parmesan cheese (or better yet, Parmigiano Reggiano).

 Can I Freeze Lasagna?

 Yes!
-This recipe makes a huge batch, so we usually freeze leftovers in individual servings in Ziploc bags.
+This homemade lasagna recipe makes a huge batch, so we usually freeze leftovers in individual servings in Ziplock bags.
 They make the perfect lunch or dinner.
-Just pull out how many pieces you’ll need, re-heat in the microwave and enjoy!
+Just thaw how many pieces you’ll need and re-heat in the microwave and enjoy!
 You can also make an extra batch then cover in freezer safe foil and wrap and freeze the entire pan until you want to bake it.
-Just allow extra baking time if baking from frozen, probably an extra thirty minutes.
+You can thaw the lasagna or bake from frozen.
+Just allow extra baking time if baking from frozen, probably an extra 40-60 minutes.